 8. Practice motorcycle safety: Wear a helmet

-When riding, always wear a full-face helmet for accident and weather protection.
+When riding, always wear protective motorcycle gear and a full-face helmet for accident and weather protection.

 9. Protect your ears with earplugs